-Lawes calls for patience as England develop
+England need to be 'better everywhere' - Genge

 |Coverage: Live commentary on BBC Radio 5 Live, the BBC Sport website and app

-England captain Courtney Lawes says "patience" will be required while the side are "developing as a team".
+Prop Ellis Genge says England need to be "better everywhere" in the second Test against Australia.

-Lawes will lead England in the second Test against Australia on Saturday as they try to level the series after a defeat in the opening game.
+England face the Wallabies again on Saturday as they try to level the series after defeat in the opening game.

-Guy Porter and Tommy Freeman will make their debuts in the game, while Jack van Poortvliet will make his first start.
+Guy Porter and Tommy Freeman will make their debuts in Brisbane, while Jack van Poortvliet will make his first start.

-Lawes said at this stage performance is a higher priority than the win.

-"I'm taking nothing away from the win because we'd absolutely love to win, but developing as a team and taking us in the right direction is definitely at the forefront of our minds," he said.
+"I was surprised and thought they were better than what we perceived they were going to be.
+That was probably a bit naive on our part.
+Good for them," he said.

+"What are we going to do to turn that around?
+Find out on Saturday.
+Go harder.
+We've got to be better everywhere.
+We've got to be better because we lost.
+We won't be caught cold."

-- Uncapped Guy Porter and Tommy Freeman to start for England
+- Uncapped Porter and Freeman start for England

 - 'Fans hoping Eddie Jones' positivity is not blind faith'

-A fourth change for the second Test in Brisbane will see Sam Underhill replace Tom Curry, who has been ruled out of the tour because of concussion.
+A fourth change for the second Test will see Sam Underhill replace Tom Curry, who has been ruled out of the tour because of concussion.

+Despite scoring two late tries, England lost 30-28 against a 14-man Wallabies side in Perth in the first Test.

+"I don't think we were miles off it.
+They were good, really good, and at the top level you get punished for being off anything," Genge said.

 "Just because we have a new team and a new strategy, and are trying to find our DNA as a team, because we've got so many new players doesn't mean that we don't feel like we're good enough to beat Australia.
 We certainly do," said Lawes.